 Needless-to-say, I’m a tough critic of any subscription service that finds its way into my inbox or my Instagram feed (and you all know there’s a lot of them).

 One, however, recently caught my eye, a rather unexpected one.
-For two months, I followed them on Instagram, dabbled on their website, read their emails, and even listed to a podcast that interviewed the founder.
+For two months, I followed them on Instagram, dabbled on their website, read their emails, and even listened to a podcast that interviewed the founder.
 As much as I wanted to stand my ground that subscription services aren’t a win for me, I eventually jumped on board believing this one would be different.

 And… spoiler alert… I’m a believer in this one.